-Just a mile away from John Jeffries House, Giacomo’s a leader among the bevy of exceptional Italian restaurants in the historic North End neighborhood.
-Enjoy northern Italian staples such as their chicken parmesan, or try one of their New England-inspired dishes such as spicy seafood zuppa di pesce.
+Just a mile away from the John Jeffries House, Giacomo’s a leader among the bevy of exceptional Italian restaurants in the historic North End neighborhood.
+Staples like chicken parm are can’t-fails here, though local flavor really shines through dishes like the spicy-seafood zuppa di pesce.
 Entrees from $15.

 Located on a quiet corner in nearby Chinatown, Pho Pasteur is a Vietnamese standout in Boston.
 This is the neighborhood hotspot to indulge in warming rice noodle soup and fresh spring rolls.
 Entrees from $9.

 New England has exceptional seafood, and Union Oyster House has been capitalizing on the local bounty since 1826, making it the oldest continuously operating restaurant in the U.S. Guests can indulge in oysters and famous clam chowder in the same booth that late President John F. Kennedy did.

 Union Oyster House.
 41 Union St., 617- 227-2750